2025 AGENDA

 Dwayne Purvis

 This session will explore production and new drilling rates, along with the growing number of idle wells in California, and the challenges posed by production limitations.
-We will examine what these factors reveal about the future of the state's oil and gas industry, particularly in terms of well abandonment and orphaned well management.
+We will examine what these factors reveal about the future of the state's oil and gas industry, particularly in terms of well abandonment and orphaned well management, as well as the regulatory shifts shaping these trends.

 • Assessing production trends and limits